Schlagonia/yearn-devdocs/docs/developers/v3/overview.md

 ## Definitions

-- [Vault](https://github.com/yearn/yearn-vaults-v3/blob/master/contracts/VaultV3.vy): A vault or "Meta Vault" in V3 refers to an ERC-4626 compliant contract that takes in user deposits, mints shares corresponding to the user's share of the underlying assets held in that vault, and then allocates the underlying asset to a range of different "strategies" that earn yield on that asset.
+- [Vault](https://github.com/yearn/yearn-vaults-v3/blob/master/contracts/VaultV3.vy): A vault or "Allocator Vault" in V3 refers to an ERC-4626 compliant contract that takes in user deposits, mints shares corresponding to the user's share of the underlying assets held in that vault, and then allocates the underlying asset to a range of different "strategies" that earn yield on that asset.
 - Strategy: A strategy in V3 refers to a yield-generating contract added to a vault that has the needed [ERC-4626 interface](https://github.com/yearn/yearn-vaults-v3/blob/master/contracts/VaultV3.vy#L39).
 The strategy takes the underlying asset and deploys it to a single source, generating yield on that asset.
 - [TokenizedStrategy](https://github.com/yearn/tokenized-strategy/blob/master/src/TokenizedStrategy.sol#L14-L26) A technical implementation of a Strategy that is also a stand-alone ERC4626 compliant Vault.
 These are the yield generators in the V3 ecosystem.
-This pattern can be used so that either Meta Vaults or individual users can deposit directly into and receive shares in return.
+This pattern can be used so that either Allocator Vaults or individual users can deposit directly into and receive shares in return.
-- [Vault Factory](https://github.com/yearn/yearn-vaults-v3/blob/master/contracts/VaultFactory.vy): A factory contract deployed by Yearn Governance that all Vaults of a specific version can be easily and trustlessly deployed from.
+- [Vault Factory](https://github.com/yearn/yearn-vaults-v3/blob/master/contracts/VaultFactory.vy): A factory contract deployed by Yearn Governance that all Allocator Vaults of a specific version can be easily and trustlessly deployed from.

 ## Get started